giammaleoni/ng2-swapi/README.md

 - resource: string
 - index: number
 - wookiee: boolean

-It returns an object in `JSON` format
+It returns an observable with response and error.
+The reponse is in `JSON` format

 ### Original documentation
 Original documentation at [https://swapi.co/documentation](https://swapi.co/documentation).